Tineco A10 Review

 Dirt Bin

-The A10’s bin is almost the same as the Dyson V6’s bin, with a capacity of 0.4 liters.
+The A10’s bin is nearly identical to the Dyson V6’s bin, with a capacity of 0.4 liters.
 It isn’t a lot, so you will have to empty it often.

-It has a quick-release latch that relies primarily on gravity to dispose of dirt.
+It features a quick-release latch that relies primarily on gravity to dislodge dirt.
 One feature that’s lacking is the hygienic system found in the Dyson V8 that pushes dirt downward.

-There will be some debris seeping through the mesh filter on the upper part of the bin.
-But that’s easy to clean since you can easily remove the filter housing by twisting it off.
+Some debris may seep through the mesh filter on the upper part of the bin.
+However, that’s easy to clean since the filter housing can be easily removed by twisting it off.

 Twin Filter System